aubreyjonescreatives/first-react-app/README.md

 9. Demonstrate next generation JavaScript usage in your components including new operators and array methods

+* Array Method example in the MealCategories.js file:

 ```

 const MealCategories = () => {

 return (

 )

 }

 export default MealCategories